 Thank you for writing, Doreen.
-You are a genius, and you have changed my yogurt-making process for the better.
+You are a genius, and you changed my yogurt-making process for the better.

 To those of you who already wrote to me suggesting coffee filters, I assumed you were talking about the little ones I use every morning to make coffee.
 It would take me forever to strain a gallon of yogurt with that size filter.